NASA-AMMOS/slim-starterkit-python/README.md

 <!-- ☝️ Replace with a numbered list of your test instructions, including expected results / outputs with optional screenshots ☝️ -->

 #### Local Build Testing
 A simplified build and release workflow is available for testing locally.
+Publishing directly to PyPi is not recommended as PyPi permits one upload per release version.

 1. Clean application:
 ```